STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Method

 \section{Method}

-Our goal is to generate portrait video sequences with decoupled control over identity, speech and camera.
-To this end, we propose a diffusion model derived from an identity-aware backbone, which integrates audio, viewpoint and portrait conditioning in a disentangled manner through a multi-source attention mechanism and a reference network.
-We adopt a progressive training strategy that advances from identity-aware audiovisual motion modeling to long-term talking video generation and finally to spatial generation for view synthesis.
-Below, we detail the key components of our approach, including lip-reading supervision and self-forcing training for improved temporal coherence.
+We propose a video diffusion model derived from an identity-conditioned backbone, which further integrates audio, viewpoint and portrait conditioning in a disentangled manner through a multi-source attention mechanism and a reference network.
+We also adopt a progressive training strategy that advances from identity-aware audio-visual motion modeling to long-term talking video generation and finally to spatial generation for view synthesis.
+Below, we detail the key components of our approach.
 A high-level overview of our pipeline is presented in \cref{fig:method}.